loneicewolf/Quotes/README.md

 I'll introduce this with a powerful quote:
 - "I don't know"

+- "Life is about smashing trough every problem that appear!
+And to be unstoppable!"
+- "Sometimes breaks is needed"

 a quote from a friend
 - "the world should rethink how things work"